dejvis06/java-collections/README.md

 # Java Collections

+All classes can be found by the collection name in plural under the test package.

 ## LinkedLists and Playlist Management

 This example demonstrates the use of a LinkedList for managing a playlist of songs.
 The LinkedList offers advantages when the playlist size changes frequently, avoiding reallocation of memory.